Walmart, Amazon among donors to QAnon-promoting lawmaker

 Dozens of QAnon-promoting candidates have run for federal or state offices during this election cycle.
 Collectively, they have raised millions of dollars from thousands of donors.
 Individually, however, most of them have run poorly financed campaigns with little or no corporate or party backing.
 Unlike state Rep. Susan Lynn, who chairs the Tennessee House finance committee, few are incumbents who can attract corporate PAC money.

-Lynn told the AP in an interview Friday that she does not support QAnon.
+Though she repeatedly posted a well-known QAnon slogan on her Twitter and Facebook accounts, Lynn told the AP in an interview Friday that she does not support the conspiracy theory.

+Amazon said in a statement that it “made a donation to Rep. Lynn nearly a year ago — we do not plan on making another one.”

 Walmart did not respond to repeated requests for comment made by email and through its website.
-An Amazon spokeswoman declined to comment.
 A spokeswoman for another donor to Lynn’s campaign, Kentucky-based distillery company Brown-Forman, which has a facility in Tennessee, said the company didn’t know about Lynn’s QAnon posts and wouldn’t have donated to her campaign through its Jack Daniel’s PAC if it had.

 “Now that our awareness is raised, we will reevaluate our criteria for giving to help identify affiliations like this in the future,” Elizabeth Conway said in a statement.